MichaelCade/90DaysOfDevOps/Days/day42.md

 ### Why another way to run applications?

 The first thing we have to take a look at is why do we need another way to run our software or applications?
-Well it is just that choice is great, we can run our applications in many different forms, we might see applications deployed on physical hardware with an operating system and a single application deployed there, we might see the virtual machine or cloud-based IaaS instances running our application which then integrate into a database again in a VM or as PaaS offering in the public cloud.
+Well it is just that choice is great, we can run our applications in many different forms, we might see applications deployed on physical hardware with an operating system and a single application deployed there, and we might see the virtual machine or cloud-based IaaS instances running our application which then integrate into a database again in a VM or as PaaS offering in the public cloud.
 Or we might see our applications running in containers.

 None of the above options is wrong or right, but they each have their reasons to exist and I also strongly believe that none of these is going away.
 I have seen a lot of content that walks into Containers vs Virtual Machines and there really should not be an argument as that is more like apples vs pears argument where they are both fruit (ways to run our applications) but they are not the same.